jpursey/game-bits/README.md

 If you are not using Game Bits for 3D graphics (specifically the render library), Vulkan is not required.
 However, for 3D graphics Game Bits uses Vulkan 1.2.
-This must be installed separately from the [Vulkan SDK] (https://vulkan.lunarg.com/sdk/home).
+This must be installed separately from the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
 Installing the Vulkan SDK should set the `VULKAN_SDK` environment variable, which Game Bits depends on to locate the installed version.
 For example, at the time of this writing, Game Bits was built with Vulkan 1.2.162.0, where VULKAN_SDK is defined as `VULKAN_SDK=C:\VulkanSDK\1.2.162.0`

 Vulkan may be linked to by depending on the `Vulkan` library target in CMake